crispyfalafel/COMMgroup4/docs/ui-components/basic-meeting-features.md

     ![Caution icon](https://github.com/crispyfalafel/zoom-guide/blob/gh-pages/assets/images/caution.png?raw=true "Caution"){: style="float: left" }
     >> **Caution**: Having this setting unchecked can cause unintentional audio to be heard by participants in the meeting.

-## User Profile
+### User Profile
 {: .fs-5 }

-1. Press the "Participants" button to bring up the list of participants.
+1. When in a meeting, press the "Participants" button to bring up the list of participants.

     ![Participants](https://github.com/crispyfalafel/zoom-guide/blob/gh-pages/assets/images/user_participants.png?raw=true "Participants")